atomicdata-dev/atomic-data-docs/src/schema/atomic-schema.md

 Atomic Schema is the standard for specifying classes, properties and datatypes in Atomic Data.
 You can compare it to what XSD is for XML.
-The most imporant concept in the Atomic Schema is the Property, which
+The most imporant concepts in the Atomic Schema are the Property and the Datatype.

 ## Design Goals